Main field(s) of study and in-depth level:

 The Faculty Board of Science and Technology

 120 credits including 30 credits in mathematics.
-In addition 30 credits at Master's level, where 20 credits must be in computational science and where Scientific Computing III is included.
+In addition 30 credits at Master's level, where 20 credits must be in computational science and where Scientific Computing III or Scientific Computing for Partial Differential Equations is included.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to: